Gather the family and amaze them with a made-from-scratch Thanksgiving feast!

 Her menu this year includes tried-and-true dishes from roasted turkey and gravy to fresh cranberry sauce and stuffing.

-Rodale shares her Thanksgiving menu with tips from her new cookbook Scratch, which is filled dozens of home-spun recipes.
+Rodale shares her Thanksgiving menu with tips from her new cookbook Scratch, which is filled with dozens of home-spun recipes.

 Enjoy her recipes below.